apiel/zicBox/NOTE.md

                 save last state of the delay config... load the last state on start base on this state, we can create config files...
      - add lfo on time ratio

-- INFO could sequencer use track...?
-- TODO make sequencer being able to have multiple target

 - INFO IPC in order to have a main thread that is running all the time, even if the rest crash... https://en.wikipedia.org/wiki/Inter-process_communication